US rocked by 3 mass shootings during Easter weekend; 2 dead

 “It was unprovoked by him.
 He called the police, turned himself in, turned over the firearm that was used in this, and gave a statement to the Columbia Police Department,” Rutherford said, according to WMBF-TV.
 “That is why he got a $25,000 bond.”

 Police said the judge will allow Price to travel from home to work during certain hours each day.
-Price is forbidden from contacting the victims and anyone else involved in the shooting incident.
+Price is forbidden from contacting the victims and anyone else involved in the shooting.

-South Carolina residents age 21 or older can get a weapons permit, that as of last year, allows them to carry weapons openly or concealed.
-They have to have eight hours of gun training and pass a background check that includes fingerprinting.
-Rutherford said Price legally owned his gun, although he did not have a permit to carry it.
+South Carolina residents age 21 or older can get a weapons permit, which as of last year allows them to carry weapons openly or concealed.
+They must have eight hours of gun training and pass a background check that includes fingerprinting.

-The three Easter weekend mass shootings are in addition to other shootings in recent days.
-Last week, a gunman opened fire in a New York subway car, injuring 10 people.
+The three Easter weekend mass shootings are in addition to other gun violence in recent days.
+Last week, a gunman opened fire in a New York subway car, wounding 10 people.
 A suspect was arrested the next day.
-Earlier this month, police said six people were killed and 12 others wounded in Sacramento, California, during a gunfight between rival gangs as bars closed in a busy downtown area just blocks from the state Capitol.
+Earlier this month, six people were killed and 12 others wounded in Sacramento, California, during a gunfight between rival gangs as bars closed in a busy downtown area just blocks from the state Capitol.

-One week ago, a shooting inside a crowded nightclub in Cedar Rapids, Iowa, left a man and a woman dead and 10 people wounded, authorities said.
-And last month, 10 people were shot at a spring break party in Dallas and several others were injured as they tried to escape the gunfire, police said.
+One week ago, a shooting inside a crowded nightclub in Cedar Rapids, Iowa, left a man and a woman dead and 10 people wounded.
+And last month, 10 people were shot at a spring break party in Dallas and several others were injured as they tried to escape the gunfire.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.